bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: Zero Compromises
         content: >
-          Above's imperative programming approach and distributed data store handle complex use cases.
-You get enterprise-grade computing that taps into complementary services such as Twilio®,  ML tools, and serverless cloud functions.
-Above also serves as a scalable data lake immediately accessible to data scientists via browser and API.
+          Most no code platforms have logic or scaling limiations.
+Above utilizes an imperative programming approach that gives you the power of languages like C and Java coupled with a distributed data store that together can handle the most complex and intense use cases.
         actions:
           - label: Learn More
             url: /platform